inevity/sharecli/posts/http3build.md

 * The QUIC draft 28
 * RPM package
 * Alpine image
 * 0-RTT test
 * test nginx with openssl dir option,which the quiche also need the openssl.
+* hard coded cargo path and openssl lib path in nginx
+* BBR cc